Web Content Accessibility Guidelines (WCAG) Overview

 WCAG is a technical standard, not an introduction to accessibility.
 For introductory material, see Where should I start? in the FAQ.

-WCAG 2.0 is a stable, referenceable technical standard.
-It has 12 guidelines that are organized under 4 principles: perceivable, operable, understandable, and robust.
+WCAG 2.0 and WCAG 2.1 and are stable, referenceable technical standards.
+They have 12-13 guidelines that are organized under 4 principles: perceivable, operable, understandable, and robust.
 For each guideline, there are testable success criteria, which are at three levels: A, AA, and AAA.

 To learn about web accessibility principles and guidelines, see Accessibility Principles.

-- Techniques for WCAG 2.0 gives you specific details on how to develop accessible Web content, such as HTML code examples.
-The techniques are "informative", that is, you do not have to use them.
-The basis for determining conformance to WCAG 2.0 is the success criteria from the WCAG 2.0 standard, not the techniques.
+- Techniques for WCAG 2 (2.1 Techniques, 2.0 Techniques) gives you specific details on how to develop accessible web content, such as HTML code examples.
+The techniques are “informative”, that is, you do not have to use them.
+The basis for determining conformance to WCAG 2 is the success criteria from the WCAG 2 standard, not the techniques.
 Read more in Techniques in the FAQ.

-- Understanding WCAG 2.0 has additional guidance on learning and implementing WCAG 2.0 for people who want to understand the guidelines and success criteria more thoroughly.
+- Understanding WCAG 2 (2.1 Understanding, 2.0 Understanding) has additional guidance on learning and implementing WCAG 2 for people who want to understand the guidelines and success criteria more thoroughly.

 Technical document format